 Chapter 10 was written in March 2009.

-At that stage the author was not aware of many of the things which caused the ruination of our banking system and the destruction of some of our most valuable companies.
+At that stage the author was not aware of many of the issues which caused the ruination of our banking system and the destruction of some of our most valuable companies.

 The most toxic of these 'weapons of mass destruction' being -

 (Click on any of the three links below)

 Chapter 10 - Let failed banks fail - Why not?